eriksank/base36x/README.md

 # base36x

-Implements a suggestion for `base36` based on `base64` encoding.
-You can find the suggestion for these functions [here](http://forums.phpfreaks.com/topic/218241-php-base36-encodingdecoding-for-textdata/).
+Implements `base36` by reusing the `base64` encoding functions.
+You can find the original suggestion for this solution strategy [in this forum post](http://forums.phpfreaks.com/topic/218241-php-base36-encodingdecoding-for-textdata/).

 ## Base36